bchase/backbone-rails/README.md

 ### Layout and namespacing

 Running `rails g backbone:install` will create the following directory structure under `app/assets/javascripts/backbone`:

     routers/
     models/
     templates/
     views/

 It will also create a toplevel app_name.coffee file to setup namespacing and setup initial requires.

 ## Generators
 backbone-rails provides 3 simple generators to help get you started using backbone.js with rails 3.1.
 The generators will only create client side code (javascript).

 ### Model Generator

     rails g backbone:model

 This generator creates a backbone model and collection inside `app/assets/javascript/backbone/models` to be used to talk to the rails backend.

 ### Routers

     rails g backbone:router

 This generator creates a backbone router with corresponding views and templates for the given actions provided.

 ### Scaffolding

     rails g backbone:scaffold

+#### Options

+`--template-engine` You have the ability to add different view template rendering engines, default: "erb", available: [haml]

 This generator creates a router, views, templates, model and collection to create a simple crud single page app

 ## Example Usage